Bigger Notepads, Pistachios and Hairy Soup – My First Week as an Intern

 Alongside my first attempt at issuing a media release to journalists in the hotel industry, I also learned from a colleague about a really great bathroom tile cleaning product that you can pick up from Poundland.
 It may sound dull, but it became apparent that this work experience would benefit me both in my professional career and personal life.

 On my third day I continued with uploading content to the website and was given the opportunity to embark on my first writing project.
 I was to produce a blog post summarising the success of legal firm Gilson Gray in the press thanks to their new HR consultancy service ‘Engage.’
-As my first piece of writing for Holyrood Partnership I was unsurprisingly nervous, however after reading through prior blogs I managed to get a flavour for the writing style before submitting my draft for review.
+As my first piece of writing for Holyrood PR I was unsurprisingly nervous, however after reading through prior blogs I managed to get a flavour for the writing style before submitting my draft for review.

 It’s very clear that the team here at Holyrood PR are really committed to their clients, often working long past home time to ensure they get the necessary tasks finished on schedule.
 Today was no exception, with the team indulging on a packet of pistachios, a clear office favourite, as I left to catch my bus home.